CBRNE - Nerve Agents, G-series - Tabun, Sarin, Soman Medication

 Medication Summary

-Although IV administration of these antidotes is preferred, this may not be practical in combat situations or civilian mass casualty incidents.
+Although intravenous administration of these antidotes is preferred, this may not be practical in combat situations or civilian mass casualty incidents.
 The US military Mark 1 kit contains 2 IM autoinjectors, one with atropine 2 mg and the other with pralidoxime 600 mg, to be administered simultaneously in the event of nerve gas exposure.
 The recommended number of Mark 1 kits to be administered varies from 1-3 and depends on the route of exposure, severity of clinical effects, and elapsed time after exposure.

-Deployed US military personnel typically carry 3 Mark 1 kits per person.
+Deployed US military personnel typically carry three Mark 1 kits per person.
 The Antidote Treatment-Nerve Agent Auto-Injector (ATNAA) contains 2.1 mg of atropine and 600 mg of pralidoxime chloride in a single injector.
-A pediatric dosage atropine autoinjector (AtroPen) is commercially available.[10]
+A pediatric dosage atropine autoinjector (AtroPen) is commercially available.
 This product contains atropine and does not include pralidoxime.
-A Pediatric Expert Advisory Panel recommends the use of the Mark 1 kit in children 3 years and older.[10]
+A Pediatric Expert Advisory Panel recommends the use of the Mark 1 kit in children 3 years and older.
+[25]

 While seizures complicating nerve agent exposure often respond to IV atropine and pralidoxime, they also may require IV benzodiazepines titrated to effect.
-The convulsant antidote for nerve agent (CANA) autoinjector consists of diazepam and is recommended after 3 Mark 1 kits have been administered.
+The convulsant antidote for nerve agent (CANA) autoinjector consists of diazepam and is recommended after three Mark 1 kits have been administered.
 Midazolam has been considered as a replacement to diazepam.
-Midazolam is twice as potent and acts more rapidly than diazepam in nonhuman primates with nerve agent–induced seizures.[11]
+Midazolam is twice as potent and acts more rapidly than diazepam in nonhuman primates with nerve agent–induced seizures.
+[26]

 Another common complication of vapor nerve agent exposure is ocular pain, which may be treated effectively with a mild, mydriatic-cycloplegic ophthalmic solution (eg, 0.5% tropicamide).
 Atropine or homatropine ophthalmic solution also can be used to treat ocular pain, but these agents tend to exacerbate visual impairment.

 A number of other novel treatments currently are under investigation.
 Newer H-series oximes and dioximes (HI-6, HLo7) have greater ability to reactivate phosphorylated AChE.
 These agents demonstrate greater efficacy against all nerve agents (particularly GD) in animal studies and have direct antimuscarinic and antinicotinic actions to antagonize the effects of nerve agents.
-Other promising treatments currently under investigation include exogenous cholinesterase and the use of human monoclonal antibodies against nerve agents, both of which scavenge nerve agents and prevent them from binding to tissue AChE.
+[29]

 Anticholinergics